War on two fronts? India prepared to wade of any eventuality

 This move by China is in fact new and has been triggered after the abrogation of Article 370 and Ladakh being made into a Union Territory.
 India has threatened to take over Pakistan occupied Kashmir, at a time when the CPEC project is ongoing.

-If India were to do anything in Pakistan occupied Kashmir, that would have an affect Gilgit-Baltistan and Balochistan.
+If India were to do anything in Pakistan occupied Kashmir, that would have an effect Gilgit-Baltistan and Balochistan.
 In Balochistan, the locals are fighting with the Chinese.

 All these factors have made China insecure and they are trying to prevent India from doing anything concrete in the region, B K Pandey says.